 - possibly committed a criminal offence against or related to a child; or

-- behaved in a way that indicates he/she is unsuitable to work with children
+- behaved or may have behaved in a way that indicated they may not be suitable to work with children.

-Where it is an extremely serious allegation/concern (such as it is evident that the child has suffered significant harm or is likely to suffer significant harm) and/or there is a current injury (for example cut, bruise, scratch, graze, swelling, broken bone etc.), risk of losing forensic evidence, danger to child/public/staff or crime on-going, you should immediately contact (prior to making contact with the LADO):
+Where it is an extremely serious allegation/concern (such as it is evident that the child has suffered significant harm or is likely to suffer significant harm) and/or there is a clear injury from the abuse (for example cut, scratch, graze, swelling, broken bone etc.), risk of losing forensic evidence, danger to child/public/staff or crime on-going, you should immediately contact (prior to making contact with the LADO):

 - Police (emergency – 999, non emergency – 101)

 - Plymouth Multi-Agency Safeguarding Hub (MASH) (01752 668000 – press 1 for Children’s Services) (email for enquiries and referrals – MASH@plymouth.gov.uk)